 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Owning less helps better in organizing a home.
-This formula is very simple and you might be knowing it.
-But you might not have realized it yet and the benefits that de-cluttering the house can do for you.
-This simple change will bring about a great difference.
-It makes you peaceful along with making your house more liveable.
-It saves up time which otherwise is spent on cleaning and maintaining the things which you actually don’t need.
+Owning less goes a long way in organizing a home.
+The formula is very simple and you might even know it already.
+It’s decluttering – getting rid of unnecessary items.
+Doing this simple thing will bring about a great difference making your house more liveable.
+It also saves you time which otherwise is spent on cleaning and maintaining the things which you really don’t need.

-Of course, decluttering can be a difficult task and it may happen that you are not able to throw all the not needed things at once.
-It’s completely fine.
-At least initiate the process with a few things and make a habit to throw some of these things every day.
+Now, decluttering can be a difficult task and it might happen that you are not able to throw all the unwanted things at once.
+That’s completely fine.
+At least start the process with a few things and make a habit to throw some of these things every day.
 Make a true promise to yourself!
-As a result, you will successfully throw away all the unnecessary and unneeded things within a couple of days and make your house free of clutter.
+As a result, you will successfully throw away all the unnecessary and unneeded things within a couple of days and make your house clutter-free.

 1. Old receipts and bills which are of no use

-I myself have been guilty of preserving old bills but actually, they are of no use and just takes unnecessary space.
-Get rid of all the old bills, receipts as they are of no use.
+I’m guilty of preserving old bills.
+And honestly, they are of no use and just takes unnecessary space.
+So, get rid of all the old bills, receipts as they are of no use.
 If they have been paid, they don’t need to be stored.
-Throw away out of warranty bills of products as they have no value now.
+Throw away the bill of products that are out of warranty as they have no value now.
 I usually make it a point to check for this every 2-3 months and throw away unnecessary bills.

 2. Old socks full of holes